Agricultural Product Haulers Length Exemption

 - The combination is used exclusively to transport agricultural products from the field to the first point of handling and return, and each direction of transport does not exceed 80 miles.

 - The combination is not operated on a National Network (NN) route.
-To determine which routes are NN, click here for the Truck Route List (XLSX) and look for NN in the column "Type."
+To determine which routes are NN, click Truck Route List (XLSX) and look for NN in the column "Type."

 - The combination of vehicles shall successfully complete a commercial vehicle safety alliance inspection on a quarterly basis conducted by the Department of the California Highway Patrol.